 #112: Are you still clicking around in consoles to create and manage your infrastructure?
 If so, you’ll want to listen to today’s episode with Rosemary Wang, the author of Essential Infrastructure as Code.

 Order your copy of Essential Infrastructure as Code at:

 and be sure to use the code “podparadox20” to save 40% off of Essential Infrastructure as Code and any other purchases at Manning Publications.

 Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security, and application development.
 She has a fascination for solving intractable problems as a contributor and advocate of open source infrastructure tools.
-Recently, Rosemary has been working on her upcoming book, Essential Infrastructure as Code.
+Recently, Rosemary has been working on her upcoming book, Patterns and Practices for Infrastructure as Code.
 When she is not drawing on whiteboards, Rosemary valiantly attempts to hack stacks of various infrastructure systems on her laptop while watering her houseplants.

 Viktor Farcic is a member of the Google Developer Experts and Docker Captains groups, and published author.

 His big passions are DevOps, Containers, Kubernetes, Microservices, Continuous Integration, Delivery and Deployment (CI/CD) and Test-Driven Development (TDD).

 He often speaks at community gatherings and conferences (latest can be found here).

 His random thoughts and tutorials can be found in his blog TechnologyConversations.com.